Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: System Model and QoS requirements

-Different from VoD services, the data of RT services are randomly generated by users rather than stored in the server, hence the data from RT users cannot be transmitted in advance.
-After the data from users randomly arrive the BS, they are waiting in the queue at the BS for transmission but cannot wait too long in the buffer to satisfy the QoS.
-The queueing model for the $m$th user requesting a RT service is shown in Fig. \ref{fig:BSqueue}, where $a^m_{ij}$ represents the data arrival rate in the $j$th time slot of the $i$th frame.
-The queueing delay in the buffer of the BS should satisfy the statistical QoS requirement, characterized by a delay bound $D^m_{\max}$ and a delay violation probability $\varepsilon _D^m$.
-If the queueing delay in the $m$th queue exceeds $D^m_{\max}$ with probability less than $\varepsilon _D^m$, then the QoS requirement of the $m$th user can be satisfied.
-For example, the upper bound on $\varepsilon _D^m$ for VoIP is $2$~\% while $D^m_{\max}$ is $50$~ms for radio access network \cite{3GPPQoS}.
+{The} queueing model for the $m$th user requesting RT service is shown in Fig. \ref{fig:BSqueue}, where $a^m_{ij}$ represents the data arrival rate in the $j$th time slot of the $i$th frame.
+If the queueing delay in the $m$th queue exceeds a delay bound $D^m_{\max}$ with a delay violation probability less than $\varepsilon _D^m$, then the QoS requirement of the $m$th RT user can be satisfied \cite{Tang2007QoS,RALIU,Amir2013Energy,EEECLY}.

-Effective bandwidth and effective capacity are widely applied tools in designing resource allocation with statistical QoS requirement.
-For uncorrelated random arrival process $\{a^m_{ij}, i = 1,...,N_L, j = 1,...,N_S\}$, the effective bandwidth can be expressed as \cite{Chang1994Auto}
+Effective bandwidth and effective capacity are widely applied tools in designing resource allocation with such statistical QoS requirement\cite{EB,EC}.\footnote{The term ``effective bandwidth" is not the spectrum resource in radio access networks.
+According to the definition in \cite{EB}, it is the minimal constant service rate that is required to ensure the QoS of a RT user with random arrived packets.} For uncorrelated random arrival process and service process, $\{a^m_{ij}\}$ and $\{s_{ij}^m\}$, the effective bandwidth and effective capacity can be expressed as $E_{{B}}^m\left( {\theta^m} \right) = \frac{1}{{\theta^m \tau }}\ln {\mathbb{E}}\left[ {{\exp\left({\theta^m \tau {a_{ij}^m} }\right)}} \right]$ (bits/s) {and}